RoshniRanaDS27/Python_API_Challenge/README.md

 ![image](https://github.com/user-attachments/assets/5ddc107a-9239-495d-b2f2-a555b54ff1bd)
 ![image](https://github.com/user-attachments/assets/d622a224-0c75-4728-9d91-918f7775a012)

+# 1. Visualizing Weather Variables:
+Using the OpenWeatherMap API, you retrieved weather data and created scatter plots to examine the relationships between latitude and various weather variables, including temperature, humidity, cloudiness, and wind speed.

+# 2. Computing Linear Regression:
+For each weather variable against latitude, you computed linear regression to analyze trends.
+The analysis was divided into Northern Hemisphere (≥0° latitude) and Southern Hemisphere (<0° latitude) to identify any distinct patterns.
+Scatter plots were created with regression lines, model formulas, and R² values to illustrate these relationships.

 ## Requirement 1: Created Plots to Showcase the Relationship Between Weather Variables and Latitude
 To fulfill the first requirement,